Tennis and Golfer’s Elbow Treatment

 Causes of Lateral or Medial Epicondylitis

-- Overuse, repetitive activity engaging the elbow joint.
+- Overuse, repetitive activity is engaging the elbow joint.

 - Lifting a heavy object

-In order to diagnose epicondylitis, a thorough examination is performed, including X-rays and possibly an electromyogram (EMG) to test nerve and muscle function.
+- To diagnose epicondylitis, a thorough examination is performed.
+This exam includes X-rays and possibly an electromyogram (EMG) to test nerve and muscle function.

-KSF Ortho now offers Platelet-Rich Plasma (PRP) injections for the treatment of medial and lateral epicondylitis.
-PRP stimulates more rapid healing of tendon, ligament, muscle, and bone.
-He is also among the orthopedic specialists in Houston who offers the less invasive OssaTron ESW (extracorporeal shockwave) therapy to treat chronic tennis elbow.
-If symptoms persist despite conservative treatment, surgery may be recommended.
+KSF Orthopaedic Center offers Platelet-Rich Plasma (PRP) injections for the treatment of medial and lateral epicondylitis.
+PRP stimulates more rapid healing of the tendon, ligament, muscle, and bone.
+We are also among the orthopedic specialists in Houston who offer less invasive OssaTron ESW (extracorporeal shockwave) therapy to treat chronic tennis elbow.
+If symptoms persist despite conservative treatment, surgery may be recommended by your physician.

 - Rest, allowing the micro-tears to heal.

-- If sports-related, technique and equipment should be examined.
+- If the injury is sports-related, technique and equipment should be examined.

-- Breaks during work or play, avoiding activities or movements which cause pain (heavy lifting, pushing, or pulling should be limited).
+- Breaks during work or play avoid activities or movements that cause pain (heavy lifting, pushing, or pulling should be limited).

 - Anti-inflammatory medication, an oral medication to help relieve inflammation and pain.